-Matt Gittermann returns for his ninth year after joining UMBC in 2008 as the head cross country coach and assistant track and field coach in charge of distance events.
+Matt Gittermann returns for his tenth year after joining UMBC in 2008 as the head cross country coach and assistant track and field coach in charge of distance events.

 Gittermann previously served as the cross country and track and field coach at Mount Hebron High School in Ellicott City, Md., since August 2004.